 Expected Skills: The intern is expected to have:

-■ Attention to detail, organized, and ability to make reasoned judgements;
+● Attention to detail and ability to make reasoned judgements.

-■ Experience with Web research, search engines, and email.
-Heartland uses both Internet Explorer and FireFox browsers, and Outlook Express as its preferred email program.
+● Experience with Web research, search engines, email and social networking sites such as Facebook and Twitter.
+Heartland uses Internet Explorer, Firefox and Google Chrome browsers, and Outlook Express as its preferred email program.

 Email resume, cover letter and writing samples to Latreece Reed at firstname.lastname@example.org